CryptoScoopDaily

 FAQ

 No — in the US, simply buying and holding crypto isn't taxed, and moving it between your own wallets isn't either.
-You owe tax when you sell, trade one coin for another, spend it, or earn it.
+You owe tax only when you sell, trade one coin for another, spend it, or earn it.

 It depends on how long you held it.
 Sell within a year and the profit is taxed as ordinary income (10%–37%).
-Hold more than a year and you get the lower long-term capital gains rates of 0%, 15%, or 20%.
+Hold more than a year and you get the lower long-term capital gains rates of 0%, 15% or 20%.
 Crypto you earn is taxed as income at its value when you received it.

 Sources: IRS — Digital Assets · NerdWallet — crypto tax rates 2026 · CoinLedger — crypto tax rates 2026